PDN Impedance: Taming Resonances With Genetic Algorithm

 The Cavity Model: Novak's Green's Function

-The analyzer uses the Green's function approach from Istvan Novak's formulation.
-The impedance between two points on the plane pair is:
+The analyzer implements Istvan Novak's Green's function approach for modeling this mess.
+The impedance between two arbitrary points on the plane pair is given by:

-The probe point is placed at the center of the board — worst case for odd-odd modes, and representative of a typical BGA location.
+The tool places the probe point at the center of the board.
+This is worst-case for odd-odd modes and pretty representative of where you'd actually place a BGA.

 Why One Capacitor Value Isn't Enough

-A single MLCC has a series resonance (SRF) where its impedance drops to just its ESR:
+Every MLCC has a series resonance frequency where its impedance drops to just the ESR.
+That frequency is determined by the capacitor's own inductance and capacitance:

-To cover the full 100 kHz to 1 GHz band, you need a mix of capacitor values:
+To cover the entire 100 kHz to 1 GHz band, you need multiple capacitor values working together.
+Each one handles a different frequency slice:

 | Value | Package | Typical SRF | Coverage |